Consensys/mythx-docs/docs/source/main/getting-started.rst

 Under the hood, MythX leverages `Mythril Classic <https://github.com/ConsenSys/mythril-classic/>`_ as well as other tools we have developed in-house at `ConsenSys Diligence <https://consensys.net/diligence/>`_ to make our auditors' life easier.
-MythX is out way of making the combined power of static and dynamic program analysis, as well as dynamic input fuzzing available to the community to maintain a high security standard in a rapidly progressing ecosystem.
+MythX is our way of making the combined power of static and dynamic program analysis, as well as dynamic input fuzzing available to the community to maintain a high security standard in a rapidly progressing ecosystem.